Vajrasana is closed until at least April 20th

-A Buddhist retreat is a chance to get away from the noise and complexity of modern life in order to live communally and deepen your experience of yourself and of the world around you.
+A Buddhist retreat is a chance to get away from the noise and complexity of modern life, to live communally and to deepen your experience of yourself and of the world around you.

 What happens on a Buddhist retreat?

-There will be periods of meditation, talks on aspects of Buddhism and Buddhist rituals.
-There will also be small discussion groups led by a team member in which you can share your experience of the retreat.
-There may be some periods of silence (on intensive meditation retreats these could last for several days).
+We will have periods of meditation, talks on aspects of Buddhism and Buddhist rituals.
+We will also form small discussion groups in which everyone can share their experience of the retreat.
+There may be some periods of silence.

 8.45am Breakfast (followed by free time)